Topamax lawsuit for cleft palate injury – Take Action now claims may begin in 2014

 Johnson & Johnson eventually changed the labels on Topamax to reflect the risk for side effects, but this did nothing to help those who had already suffered as a result of its use.

-If you or someone you love has suffered because of using this medication, contact the Topamax class action lawsuit lawyers at the Hood National Law Group, today to schedule a free initial consultation.
+If you or someone you love has suffered because of using this medication, contact the Topamax class action lawsuit lawyers at National Injury Help, today to schedule a free initial consultation.

 Questions & Answers About Topamax